Sagar-modelling/Handwriting_Recognition_CRNN_LSTM/README.md

 The input lines are sent into the CNN to extract features from similar patterns.
 These image features are then sent to a sequential learner which are the bidirectional LSTMs which are then sent to the output string that predict the character based on the alphabet with the highest predicted value given by the model.

 Project consists of Three steps:
-* Multi-scale feature Extraction --> Convolutional Neural Network 7 Layers
+* Multi-scale feature Extraction --> Convolutional Neural Network 7 Layers.
-* Sequence Labeling (BLSTM-CTC) --> Recurrent Neural Network (2 layers of LSTM) with CTC
+* Sequence Labeling (BLSTM-CTC) --> Recurrent Neural Network (2 layers of LSTM) with CTC.
-* Transcription --> Decoding the output of the RNN (CTC decode)
+* Transcription --> Decoding the output of the RNN (CTC decode).

 We can break the implementation of CRNN network into following steps: